-The Chair of the Department should recommend to the Dean of the relevant college the names of the admitted students who are recommended for graduate assistantship, their academic status, workload, and assigned duties.
-The list of recommended GAs must be received by the Deans' offices at the same time the list of approved accepted graduate students' list.
-Those students selected to receive the GA positions are informed in writing after they confirm that they will be attending QU.
-Once all approvals are confirmed and prior to the starting date of the appointment, newly accepted graduate assistants should receive a letter (email) from the VPCAO office (with a copy to the Dean and Chair of the concerned GA) summarizing their general duties and a link where they can find the QU rules and regulations.
-In the first week of commencing duty, graduate assistants will go through an initial orientation session of their assigned duties by their supervisors as designated by the Chair of the Department.
-This may include a description of specific duties, standards for evaluation of performance, training as appropriate if GAs are assigned to laboratory instructions, and resources available amongst others.
-A hard copy of the assignment in general or specific terms will be given to the GAs.
+The Chair of the Department should forward recommendations for Graduate Assistantships to the Dean of the relevant College, along with the student's academic status, workload, and assigned duties.
+The Deans' offices must receive the list of recommended GAs at the same time as the list of accepted graduate students.
+Those students selected to receive a GA position will be informed in writing once they have confirmed they will be attending QU.
+Once all approvals are confirmed, and prior to the starting date of the appointment, newly accepted graduate assistants should receive a letter (email) from the Office of the VP CAO (with a copy to the Dean and Chair of the concerned GA's College /Program) summarizing their general duties along with a link where they can view the Qatar University rules and regulations.

+In the first week of commencing duty, graduate assistants will undergo an initial orientation session regarding their assigned duties.
+The orientation may include a description of specific GA duties, standards for evaluation of performance, training (as appropriate), indication of whether GAs are assigned to laboratory instruction, and a list of available resources.
+The orientation, and regular GA duties, will be supervised by a faculty member designated by the Chair of the Department.

-Once the graduate assistant arrives on campus, a special contract should be prepared and signed at the QU HR office; a copy will be handed to the GA for his/her future reference.
+Once the graduate assistant arrives on campus, a special contract should be prepared and signed at the QU HR office; a copy will be delivered to the GA for his/her future reference.

-In case a student resigns from a GA appointment before the end a semester, the student should send a letter to the Chair of the Department as early as possible, stating the reasons for his/her resignation.
-Termination of a contract must follow the QU procedures and guide-lines.
-The student should check with HR to ensure no other matters are left standing.
+In the event a student resigns from a GA appointment

+before the end a semester, the student should send a letter to the Chair of the Department as early as possible, stating the reasons for his/her resignation.
+Termination of a contract must follow the QU procedures and guidelines.
+The student should check with HR to ensure no other matters are left unresolved.

-Reappointment to a GA position is contingent upon prior performance, departmental research and teaching needs, and available funds.
+Reappointment to a GA position is contingent upon prior performance, departmental research and teaching needs, as well as available funds.